neondatabase/website/content/docs/guides/autoscaling-guide.md

 ## Set Autoscaling defaults when creating a project

-A project is the top-level object in the Neon object hierarchy.
+A project is a top-level object in the Neon object hierarchy.
 You can think of it as a container for all other objects, including branches and compute endpoints.

 Enabling Autoscaling when you create a project allows you to set _Autoscaling_ default settings for all compute endpoints created in your project.
 Of course, you can adjust _Autoscaling_ settings for individual compute endpoints later on, but if you would like to set a default configuration, you can do so at project creation time.
-Configuring _Autoscaling_ defaults saves you from having to configure these settings for for individual compute endpoints later on, assuming you want a standard _Autoscaling_ configuration for all compute endpoints in your project.
+Configuring _Autoscaling_ defaults saves you from having to configure these settings for individual compute endpoints later on, assuming you want a standard _Autoscaling_ configuration for all compute endpoints in your project.

 To configure Autoscaling default settings at project creation time: